 - It is worth noting that you also face civil liability in the event of an accident and may be forced to pay damages to injured parties.

 Contact Our Phoenix Multiple DUI Attorney

-If you have been charged with a second, third, or multiple DUI offense, you can expect to face a vigorous prosecution.
+If you have been charged with a second, third, or multiple offenses, you can expect to face vigorous prosecution.
 Given that drunk driving is the leading cause of car accident fatalities, the state of Arizona takes multiple DUI offenses very seriously.
 Prosecutors will take a tough stance to demonstrate their concern for public safety.
 Nonetheless, they must be able to prove your guilt beyond a reasonable doubt.

-Knowing that a prior DUI conviction will weigh heavily against you, our legal team will work tirelessly to defend your rights by questioning whether law enforcement had reasonable cause to pull you over and challenging the results of a breathalyzer test, other chemical tests, or any field sobriety tests.
+Knowing that a prior conviction will weigh heavily against you, our legal team will work tirelessly to defend your rights by questioning whether law enforcement had reasonable cause to pull you over and challenging the results of a breathalyzer test, other chemical tests, or any field sobriety tests.
 At the same time, we will be honest about your prospects at trial and work to achieve the best possible outcome for you.